uipath-certification/uipath-certification.github.io/_posts/2020-9-9-sell-describe-anchor.md

 ---
 layout: answered-question
 author: Serge
-title: Anchor Base Tutorial & UiPath Studio
+title: Anchor Base Tutorial in UiPath Studio
 blurb: Here's a quick UiPath Anchor Base Tutorial, along with insights on how to use the Find Element and Find By Image activities.
 difficulty: 6
 objective: 4.3 Identify and describe how and when to use Anchors